Prevention Mindset Institute

 2) Shifts in system conditions are more likely to be sustained when working at three different levels of change: explicit, semi-explicit, and implicit.
 FSG sees these levels as 1. structural change (explicit-policies, practices, the flow of resources), 2. relational change (semi-explicit- relationships and connections, power dynamics), and 3. transformative change (implicit-mental models).
 FSG correlates transformative change with mental models or deeply held beliefs and assumptions that influence one’s actions.
 These three levels of change can be independently defined, measured, and targeted for change, and they are intertwined and interact with each other.

-“Since the less explicit conditions are the most challenging to clarify but can have huge impacts on shifting systems, changemakers must ensure that they pay sufficient attention to the relationships, power dynamics, and especially the underlying mental models (such as racism and gender biases) embedded in the systems in which they work.”
+“Since the less explicit conditions are the most challenging to clarify but can have huge impacts on shifting systems, changemakers must ensure that they pay sufficient attention to the relationships, power dynamics, and especially the underlying mental models embedded in the systems in which they work.”

 ~John Kania, Mark Kramer, Peter Senge.
 The Water of Systems Change.
 FSG: Reimagining Social